Cizzy1/Cizzy1/README.md

 ### Hellooo 🐱

-Im a 1st year student at Wakefield Univsersity Centre currently learning Indie Games Development.
-Im mainly a 3D artist but for programming I mainly work on C# within Unity.
-I have worked with a range of languages from Python, Javascript but have mainly forgotten them 😞.
+I'm a 1st year student at Wakefield University Centre currently learning Indie Games Development.
+I'm mainly a 3D artist but for programming, I mainly work on C# within Unity.
+I have worked with a range of languages from Python, Javascript but have mainly forgotten them. 😿

-You will find most of my game repositories on here from college and university.
+You will find most of my game repositories here from college and university.

 Art - https://www.artstation.com/callumandrews7